|You are here: Home > Career Guides|

 Management of staff

-The Head Chef is, of course, in charge of the cooking and he has the final say on the contents of the menu.
+The Head Chef is, of course, in charge of the cooking and he or she has the final say on the contents of the menu.
 In some restaurants the menu changes day by day according to available produce; more usually, there is a fixed menu that is prepared in advance and the Head Chef will decide on one or two Specials, which will provide additional reasons for regulars to return to the restaurant as well as keeping work in the kitchen varied.

 The Head Chef must take charge of all buying of raw produce, the quantities kept in storage, and the overall economy of his kitchen.
-It is his responsibility to check food deliveries as they arrive, to ensure that they are of good enough quality to serve to his customers.
+It is his or her responsibility to check food deliveries as they arrive, to ensure that they are of good enough quality to serve to his customers.
 The chef needs to build up rapport with the vendors.
-The chef must have a thorough understanding of all his recipes as well as having an idea of numbers of diners who will be attending the restaurant that day: factors as general as the weather or major sporting events can have a direct effect on restaurant attendance and the Head Chef must be aware of all factors affecting turnout.
+The chef must have a thorough understanding of all his/her recipes as well as having an idea of numbers of diners who will be attending the restaurant that day: factors as general as the weather or major sporting events can have a direct effect on restaurant attendance and the Head Chef must be aware of all factors affecting turnout.

 Health and Safety

-The Head Chef traditionally gains his job by rising up through the ranks of the kitchen, as commis (apprentice) and eventually sous-chef (or 'under-chef', the Head's deputy).
+The Head Chef traditionally gains his/her job by rising up through the ranks of the kitchen, as commis (apprentice) and eventually sous-chef (or 'under-chef', the Head's deputy).
 However, the following qualifications are recommended by LearnDirect Careers Advice:

-The second item on this list, the Diploma, is becoming the most widely-recognised.
+The second item on this list, the Diploma, is becoming the most widely recognised.
 Until recently, the main qualification for a would-be chef was the City & Guilds ‘706’ series of qualifications, which equipped students with the complete range of cooking and administrative skills.
 However, these are being phased out in favour of Diplomas in Professional Cookery, which were introduced in March 2007 and require students to pass 12 separate modules to gain Level 1 or 2 certificates.
 Level 1 covers fundamentals of cookery; Level 2 widens the scope of ingredients and recipes, as well as introducing more ‘investigative and theoretical units’ that prepare the students for careers.

 In these courses, as with the old 706 qualifications, students must begin by relearning basic elements of cookery before building on this solid foundation to learn all aspects of kitchencraft.
 In the words of Dr Sally Messenger, Sector General Manager of City and Guilds, ‘all students will cover primary cooking techniques - learning to stew and braise, boil, poach and steam’.
 The new Diplomas retain the mark of quality that employers had come to expect from vocationally-trained chefs: employers ‘can be confident that graduates will arrive with a full range of cooking skills, well-versed in kitchen operations, knife skills, health and safety and time management’.
 The course at Westminster College has an excellent reputation.